-After Keith Stanovitch's Progress in Undersetanding Reading
+Notes from Keith Stanovitch's Progress in Understanding Reading

-While the goal of reading is getting meaning, the shortest path to the goal is not the road most often taken.
-Our Timed Fluency Drills are a radical departure from programs such as Leveled Literacy Intervention by Pinnell & Fountas in that we follow Flesch's advice to isolate student from their word-guessing environment.
-The contrasting approaches are built on contrasting views of reading.
-On one hand, whole language advocates such as Ken Goodman and Frank Smith hold that the skilled reader is less reliant on graphic clues and more reliant on contextual information than is the less-skilled reader.
-Scientific research conduct by Keith Sandovich and Rich West set out to verify the whole language thesis.
-To their surprise, all of their research results pointed in the opposite direction, it was the poorer readers, not the more skilled readers, who were more reliant on context to facilitate word recognition.
-Following LaBerge and Samuels, they came to realize that skilled readers develop fluency by automating certain low-level processes such as letter and word recognition so that attention can be allocated to higher-level functions such as comprehension.
+Whole Language advocates such as Ken Goodman and Frank Smith hold that the skilled reader is less reliant on graphic clues and more reliant on contextual information than is the less-skilled reader.
+Scientific research conduct by Keith Sandovich and Rich West set out to verify the Whole Language thesis.
+To their surprise, all of their research pointed in the opposite direction; it was the poorer readers, not the more skilled readers, who were more reliant on context to facilitate word recognition.
+Following LaBerge and Samuels, they came to realize that skilled readers develop fluency by automating certain low-level processes such as letter and word recognition so that the students limited attention capacity can be allocated to higher-level functions such as comprehension.
 A process is considered to be automated when it can take place without attention being directed to it.
 The capacity freed by automatic word recognition processes becomes available for various comprehension strategies.
-The goal of the Blend Phonics Fluency Drills is to automate lower-level word recognition so that cognitive capacity can be made available for higher-level comprehension tasks.
-This is not the road most often taken, but it is the shortest and surest path to high reading achievement.
-As errors are reduced and word identification speeds increase through daily fluency building drill, the students will experience a continual improvement in their overall reading ability.
+The goal of the Blend Phonics Fluency Drills is to automate lower-level word recognition so that cognitive capacity can be freed up and made available for higher-level comprehension tasks.